jpconstantineau/jpconstantineau-projects-hugo/content/about/index.md

 I joined the IUCN Endangered species red list in 2008 as a result of a constant population decline caused by habitat loss, poaching and inbreed depression.

-For more information, you can take a look at my [Wikipedia page](https://en.wikipedia.org/wiki/Red_panda_)
+For more information, you can take a look at my [links](https://pierre.jpconstantineau.com/)